 You can save any or all of the images you like.
 You can also flip between them by clicking on the style thumbnails of any styles you’ve already used for this image.
 This is great if you want to compare the different results to find the ones that suit your taste.

-You can recognise the filters you’ve already used by a checkmark in the upper left check box of the style thumbnail.
+You can recognize the filters you’ve already used by a checkmark in the upper left check box of the style thumbnail.

 Step 4 – Assess the AI generated artwork